 Bad Dreams: Sparhawk regularly dreams about the sound of the bells he followed after Martel's thugs attacked him in Rendor in the Backstory.

 Battle Couple: Mirtai is an Action Girl and as much a warrior as any man.
 She towers over Kring, who is a horseman and about as deadly as she is—which deeply impresses Mirtai when she learns.
-They get married, twice, in the Tamuli.
+They get engaged, and due to their different cultures are planning to get married, twice, by the end of the Tamuli.

 "Be Quiet!"
 Nudge: Ehlana attempts this with her husband.
-Of course, since he's wearing plate armour, all she gets out of it is a bruised elbow.
+Of course, since he's wearing plate armor, all she gets out of it is a bruised elbow.

 If someone hurts Sephrenia, the entire Pandion Order will be out for blood.
 They all call her "little mother," and they are twenty-five thousand of the toughest and most highly trained knights on the planet.
 Not to mention that the other three orders— 75,000 more knights— will tend to join in just on general principles.